Baryon Pasting Algorithm: Halo-based and Particle-based Pasting Methods: Map-Making Algorithm

 \subsection{Halo-based pasting}

 The first method for computing the SZ observables is the halo-based pasting (HP) algorithm.
-According to the halo model, the SZ signals come only from gas embedded within halos, and the contribution of the diffuse gas outside of the halos is assumed to be zero.
+According to the halo model, where all matter and gas are associated with halos, the SZ signals come only from gas embedded within halos, and the diffuse gas's contribution outside the halos is assumed to be zero.

-First, for each halo (labelled as $h$) in a halo catalogue, we compute the electron pressure profile $P_{\mathrm{e}, h} (r)$ and the electron number density profile $n_{\mathrm{e}, h} (r)$ by solving the ICM model described in Section~\ref{sec:model}.
+First, for each halo (labelled as $h$) in a halo catalogue, we compute the electron pressure profile $P_{\mathrm{e}, h} (r)$ and the electron number density profile $n_{\mathrm{e}, h} (r)$ by solving the ICM model described in Section~\ref{sec:model} with the halo mass, the redshift, and the concentration parameter provided in the halo catalogue.
 Then, for every pixel of a map at the angular position $\bm{\theta}$ around each halo center, we integrate the SZ observables in the line-of-sight direction:

-where $v_h$ is the line-of-sight bulk velocity of the halo (i.e., the mean velocity of particles within the virial radius), $\tau_h$ is the optical depth from the observer to the halo centre, and $r$ is the distance measured from the foot of perpendicular from the halo centre to the pixel direction.
-The summation runs for halos whose impact parameter $r_\perp$ is smaller than $r_f$.
+where $v_h$ is the line-of-sight bulk velocity of the halo (i.e., the mean velocity of particles within the virial radius), $\tau_h$ is the optical depth from the observer to the halo centre, and $x$ is the coordinate where the coordinate axis is parallel to the direction of the interested pixel and the origin is the perpendicular foot from the halo centre to the axis.
+The summation runs over halos whose impact parameter $r_\perp$ is smaller than $r_f$.
 Figure~\ref{fig:schematic_HP} shows the schematic diagram in the case of a single halo where the line-of-sight integration through the halo is performed at the pixel location $\bm{\theta}$.